Running is often cited as one of the best habits you can adopt to improve your cardiovascular health.

 The quadriceps consists of four long muscles at the front of the thigh.
 The quads connected to the kneecap are responsible for straightening and stabilizing the knees during running.

 They extend your knee and propel you forward while running, and the energy generated by the quadriceps is transferred to the hamstrings.
+The quads are vital muscles for sprinting if you are looking to gain explosive speed.

 The hamstrings are located between the hips and knees on the back of the thigh.
 They are responsible for extending the hip and flexing the knee.
 The hamstrings also contribute to thigh extension when the upper leg is retracted.